Splunk MINT Terms of Service

 Splunk will make the Service available to you during the term of this Agreement.
 Subject to and conditioned on Customer’s continuing compliance with the terms and conditions of this Agreement, Customer may (i) access and use the Site and the Services in accordance with the Documentation and this Agreement and in connection with Customer’s use of the designated Splunk software product or service, and (ii) access and use the results, reports and other information generated with respect to the performance of the Customer App that is made available to Customer through the Services (including copies of such results, reports and other information), in each case to monitor, maintain and improve the Customer App.
 Customer is responsible for obtaining and maintaining all telecommunications, broadband and computer equipment and services needed to access and use the Service and for paying all charges related thereto, including, without limitation, Internet service provider fees, telecommunications fees, and the costs of any equipment and third-party software (including, without limitation, encryption and other security technology).

 3.1.
 License to Software.
 Access to the Service may require or allow for use of one or more Software applications offered by Splunk.
 Use of all Software is subject to the end user license agreement provided or referenced by Splunk in connection with such Software.
 In the case of the Splunk SDK, the following would apply: Subject to and conditioned on Customer’s continuing compliance with the terms and conditions of this Agreement, including without limitation compliance with the obligations regarding the End User Requirements, Splunk hereby grants Customer a non-exclusive, limited, non-transferable, revocable, royalty-free license (without the right to sublicense except as expressly permitted by this Section) to: (i) install, use, and copy the Splunk SDK for the purpose of debugging, monitoring, developing and operating the Customer App, and (ii) include the Splunk SDK in the Customer App and distribute to End Users (directly or indirectly in accordance with Customer’s regular distribution channels for the Customer App) the Splunk SDK as contained within the Customer App.
-This license to the Splunk SDK is perpetual, but you may not be able to view data or results generated by the Splunk SDK if the Service is terminated or expired.
+Unless otherwise stated on the download page, this license to the Splunk SDK is perpetual, but you may not be able to view data or results generated by the Splunk SDK if the Service is terminated or expired.

 3.2.
 End User Requirements.
-For each distribution and copy of the Customer App that contains the Splunk SDK, Customer will require the applicable End User to enter into a legally binding license agreement with Customer that, at a minimum, complies with the following criteria (“End User Requirements”): (a) limits the license grant to use of the Customer App by the End User on the applicable mobile device(s) on a specified mobile platform; (b) disclaims all warranties by and on behalf of Splunk; (c) limits all liabilities of Splunk; (d) prohibits decompilation and other reverse engineering of the Splunk Materials; (e) provides that Customer will protect the privacy and legal rights of End Users under all applicable laws and regulations, which includes communicating a legally adequate privacy notice; (f) notifies End Users that certain information will be made available to Customer, Splunk and other entities and that additional charges (e.g., data usage charges) may be incurred by End Users (e.g., in the transmission of such information) by their mobile service providers; (g) obtains sufficient authorization from End Users to transfer such information to Customer, Splunk and other entities and to permit the storage and processing of such information; and (h) otherwise obtains and maintains any required consents from End Users to allow Splunk (including its service providers) to provide or have provided the Services, including without limitation consent for Customer, Splunk and other entities to access, monitor, use and disclose End User data.
+For each distribution and copy of the Customer App that contains the Splunk SDK, Customer will require the applicable End User to enter into a legally binding license agreement with Customer that, at a minimum, complies with the following criteria (“End User Requirements”): (a) limits the license grant to use of the Customer App by the End User on the applicable mobile device(s) on a specified mobile platform or on applicable web browsers; (b) disclaims all warranties by and on behalf of Splunk; (c) limits all liabilities of Splunk; (d) prohibits decompilation and other reverse engineering of the Splunk Materials; (e) provides that Customer will protect the privacy and legal rights of End Users under all applicable laws and regulations, which includes communicating a legally adequate privacy notice; (f) notifies End Users that certain information will be made available to Customer, Splunk and other entities and that additional charges (e.g., data usage charges) may be incurred by End Users (e.g., in the transmission of such information) by their mobile service providers or internet service providers; (g) obtains sufficient authorization from End Users to transfer such information to Customer, Splunk and other entities and to permit the storage and processing of such information; and (h) otherwise obtains and maintains any required consents from End Users to allow Splunk (including its service providers) to provide or have provided the Services, including without limitation consent for Customer, Splunk and other entities to access, monitor, use and disclose End User data.
 In the license agreement with End Users, Customer will not refer to Splunk by name or with other identifying information; instead, Customer will address the End User Requirements by referring to its “suppliers,” “licensors” and “service providers” (or using similar words that refer to Splunk).

 4. License Restrictions.

-Except as expressly permitted in this Agreement or by Splunk, Customer may not, and will not permit any third party to: (a) copy or modify, translate, or create any derivative works of all or any portion of the Splunk Materials; (b) reverse engineer (except and only to the extent specifically allowed by law), decompile, disassemble or otherwise attempt to discover the source code, object code or underlying structure, ideas, algorithms, methods, or techniques used or embodied in the Splunk Materials; (c) distribute, rent, loan, lease, sell, sublicense, or otherwise transfer all or any portion of the Splunk Materials or any rights granted in this Agreement to any other person or legal entity; (d) use the Splunk Materials for timesharing, or service bureau purposes, or for any purpose other than its own internal business purposes; (e) access or use the Splunk Materials in order to monitor its availability, performance, or functionality for the purpose of developing a competing or similar product or services; (f) remove, circumvent, disable, damage or otherwise interfere with any security features of the Splunk Materials; (g) gain or attempt to gain unauthorized access to the Site or the Service (in whole or in part), other accounts, computer systems, or networks related to the Site or the Service (whether through hacking, password mining or any other means); (h) remove, alter, or obscure any copyright, trademark, confidentiality or proprietary or other notices, labels, or marks from or on the Splunk Materials; (i) interfere with or disrupt the Service, or servers or networks connected to any website through which the Service is provided; or (j) use the Service other than in accordance with this Agreement and in compliance with all applicable laws and regulations (including, but not limited to, any applicable privacy laws and intellectual property laws).
+Except as expressly permitted in this Agreement or by Splunk, Customer may not, and will not permit any third party to: (a) copy or modify, translate, or create any derivative works of all or any portion of the Splunk Materials; (b) reverse engineer (except and only to the extent specifically allowed by law), decompile, disassemble or otherwise attempt to discover the source code, object code or underlying structure, ideas, algorithms, methods, or techniques used or embodied in the Splunk Materials; (c) distribute, rent, loan, lease, sell, sublicense, or otherwise transfer all or any portion of the Splunk Materials or any rights granted in this Agreement to any other person or legal entity; (d) use the Splunk Materials for timesharing, or service bureau purposes, or for any purpose other than its own internal business purposes; (e) access or use the Splunk Materials in order to monitor its availability, performance, or functionality for the purpose of developing a competing or similar product or services; (f) remove, circumvent, disable, damage or otherwise interfere with any security features of the Splunk Materials; (g) gain or attempt to gain unauthorized access to the Site or the Service (in whole or in part), other accounts, computer systems, or networks related to the Site or the Service (whether through hacking, password mining or any other means); (h) remove, alter, or obscure any copyright, trademark, confidentiality or proprietary or other notices, labels, or marks from or on the Splunk Materials; (i) interfere with or disrupt the Service, or servers or networks connected to any website through which the Service is provided; (j) use Splunk SDKs to send data to a location other than the Service or Splunk; or (k) use the Service other than in accordance with this Agreement and in compliance with all applicable laws and regulations (including, but not limited to, any applicable privacy laws and intellectual property laws).
 Splunk has the right (but not the obligation) to monitor Customer’s usage of the Service to verify compliance with this Agreement.

 5. Splunk Ownership.